-Redemption orders, accompanied by any certificates that may have been issued, are accepted by the Management Company, the Administrative Agent, the Depositary or another suitably authorised sales or paying agent.
+Redemption orders are accepted by the Management Company, the administrative agent, the Depositary or another authorised sales or paying agent.

 Consideration for sub-fund shares submitted for redemption is paid no later than the third day after the order date ("settlement date") unless legal provisions, such as foreign exchange controls or restrictions on capital movements, or other circumstances beyond the control of the Depositary, make it impossible to transfer the redemption amount to the country in which the redemption order has been submitted.